mindspore-lab/mindone/examples/stable_diffusion_v2/T2I-Adapter.md

 | Style        | 1.4        | [Download](https://download.mindspore.cn/toolkits/mindone/t2i-adapters/t2iadapter_style_sd14v1-a620ae97.ckpt)    |

 </div>

+> Note: As mentioned in the [Introduction](#Introduction), T2I-Adapters generalize well and thus can be used with custom
+> models (as long as they fine-tuned from the same model), e.g., use T2I-Adapters trained on SD 1.4 with SD 2.0 or
+> Anything anime model.

 The weights above were converted from PyTorch version.
 If you want to convert another custom model, you can do so by using `mindone/tools/t2i_adapter_torch_to_ms/convert.py`.
 For example: